-The following Personal Tax guidance note by Tolley in association with Guy Smith of inTAX Ltd provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Guy Smith of inTAX Ltd provides comprehensive and up to date tax information covering:

-A framework, supported by the powers within FA 2008, Sch 36, exists for compliance checks.
-It enables HMRC Officers to:
+A framework of compliance checks, supported by the powers within FA 2008, Sch 36, enables HMRC Officers to:

 Checks can only be carried out where it is reasonable to do so, and to check a tax position.
 Where the risk identified relates to a period which is out of time for assessment, the Officer should not pursue it.

 A ‘tax position’ means a person’s past, present and future liability position with regard to any of the listed taxes, including penalties, claims and election, etc in connection with those taxes.

 FA 2008, Sch 36 allows a compliance check to be made before a return has been submitted.
 A risk must be identified before an Officer carries out a pre-return check, unless the taxpayer has invited the Officer to make the check.